 Mon – Sat 12.30pm – 3pm, 7.30pm – 12am

-This dining spot footsteps from Piazza Navona is a guarantee when it comes to seafood.
-The setting is simple and elegant, and has remained the same through the decades.
+This dining spot is just footsteps from Piazza Navona and is a guarantee when it comes to seafood.
+The setting is simple, elegant, and has remained the same through the decades.
 Order the tuna tartare with avocado as a starter, followed by the juicy spigola in crosta di patate.
 The wine selection is spectacular, with the best of Italian wine labels to choose from.
 The atmosphere, the food and the friendly service make it a must-stop for seafood lovers.
-Reservations are musts.
+Reservations are a must.

 Dar Sor Duilio

 Tue, Wed, Fri, Sat 8am – 11.30pm; Thur 5.30pm – 11.30pm